Meeting your Horse’s Nutritional Needs… Don’t take chances with his diet.

 A sulfur deficiency has never been recorded in horses.

-This mineral is important in the correct formation of bones and cartilage tissues because it is a part of chondroitin sulfate.
+Manganese is an important mineral in the correct formation of bones and cartilage tissues because it is a part of chondroitin sulfate.
 It is also key to the function of a number of important enzymes, and must be present in the digestion of carbohydrates.

 While deficiencies in manganese are rare, and it is the least toxic mineral, deficiencies will show as bone abnormalities, since chondroitin sulfate cannot be properly created in the absence of this mineral.